Francoois/back_WaterMelon/README.md

 ### Jasmine

 Jasmine is used for tests.
-Currently test exists only for *users* and *cards* on *admin* routes.
+Currently tests exist only for *users* and *cards* on **admin** routes.
 They are located in the `spec` folder and have a `*.spec.js` name.

-To launch the , you have to take some manual config steps :
+To launch the tests , you have to take some manual config steps :
  - you have to perform a manual POST to /login to get an admin JSON Web Token
  - to test the cards you also have to specify a users id in `attributes.form.user_id` in `cardsCRUD.spec.js`